Cojo99/Portfolio-Site/README.md

 ### Description
 Banking Application Development: Full-Stack Implementation

-For this project, I expanded a basic banking application into a fully functional, role-based system using React for the front end and a MongoDB/Node.js/Express backend.
-The application supports three user roles: Administrator, Employee, and Customer, each with specific permissions and capabilities.
+For this project, I expanded a basic banking application into a fully functional, role-based system using React for the front end and a MongoDB/Node.js/Express back end.
+The application supports three user roles: Administrator, Employee, and Customer.
+Each of the roles has specific permissions and capabilities.

 Frontend:

 - **User Authentication**:
-  - Implemented a secure login system requiring a username, password, and verification of credentials.
+  - Created a secure login system requiring a username, password, and verification of credentials.
 - **Role Management**:
-  - Administrators can manage user roles, promoting or demoting users between Customer, Employee, and Administrator roles.
+  - Administrators can manage user roles, changing users between Customer, Employee, and Administrator roles.
 - **Account Management**:
-  - Customers can manage three types of accounts—savings, checking, and investment—including depositing, withdrawing, and transferring funds.
-Employees can perform similar actions for any customer account.
+  - Customers can manage three types of accounts: savings, checking, and investment.
+Each account allows for depositing, withdrawing, and transferring funds.
+Employees can perform similar actions for any customer account as well as transfer money between customers.
 - **Transaction History**:
   - Provided both comprehensive and individual transaction histories, displaying dates and transaction details.
 - **Clean UI Design**:
-  - Utilized Bootstrap for a polished and consistent UI, ensuring a professional look and feel with well-aligned elements.
+  - Utilized Bootstrap for a polished and consistent UI, ensuring a professional look and feel with a user-friendly interface.

 Backend: